Open-EO/openeo-udf/README.rst

 The entry point of an UDF is a single dictionary or map, that can be represented by a class object as well, depending on the programming language.

-The schemas SpatialExtent, RasterCollectionTile, FeatureCollectionTile, HyperCube, StructuredData, MachineLearnModel and UdfData are a swagger 2.0 based definitions for the UDF API.
+The schemas SpatialExtentSchema, RasterCollectionTileSchema, FeatureCollectionTileSchema, HyperCubeSchema, StructuredDataSchema, MachineLearnModelSchema and UdfDataSchema are a swagger 2.0 based definitions for the UDF API.
 These schemas are implemented as classes with additional functionality in the Python3 REST test server.

-The schemas UdfCode, UdfRequest and ErrorResponse are used by the UDF test server to provide the POST endpoint.
+The schemas UdfCodeSchema, UdfRequestSchema and ErrorResponseSchema are used by the UDF test server to provide the POST endpoint.
 They are not part of the UDF API.

 To support UDF's in the backend the following approaches can be used: